plotly/plotly.github.io/_posts/statistical/2018-11-07-how-to-create-a-violin-chart.md

 meta_description: A tutorial on how to make a violin plot in Chart Studio.
 popularity: featured
 carouselimageurl:
-actioncall: How to make a violin plot in Chart Studio's Chart Studio
+actioncall: How to make a violin plot in Chart Studio
 actioncall-url: https://plot.ly/create/?fid=plotly2_demo:430

 otherlang: Know how to program?
 See how to create this in [Python](https://plot.ly/python/violin/) or [R](https://plot.ly/r/violin/).